BITSS-OPA/opa-deworming/code/05_final_opa.md

 ## Accounting for Uncertainty

 This open policy analysis has aimed to make all the analysis presented so far highly reproducible.
 One direct result of this novel approach is that now it is possible to thoroughly assess how the final policy estimates change when any of the underlying sources of the analysis changes.
-In this OPA we have identified each source used in the analysis behind benefits and costs of Deworming interventions.
+This report has identified each source used in the analysis behind benefits and costs of Deworming interventions.
 Each of these sources in turn is measured with some uncertainty (either in prediction of future values or estimation of past ones).
 Traditional policy analysis assumes that each of these sources has no uncertainty, and in some cases incorporates uncertainty or performed sensitivity analysis for a few parameters of interest.
-By following the open policy analysis principles we now can allow for each source to vary and explore the overall uncertainty of the final policy estimate.
+By following the open policy analysis principles the report now can allow for each source to vary and explore the overall uncertainty of the final policy estimate.

 Our approach consists in assuming that each source used in the analysis can be represented as a random draw from a normal distribution.
 The mean corresponds to the measured value.
 The standard deviation corresponds to the estimated standard error when available, and to a fraction of the mean when not available.
-As a default analysis we suggest to set it these standard deviations to 10% of the mean.
+As a default analysis, these standard deviations are suggested to be set to 10% of the mean.
 This choice is arbitrary, but unlike the default arbitrary choice of setting the standard deviations to zero, it makes explicit the uncertainty and it can be modified in the app.

 <details><summary>Show all the details</summary>